SNodeC/snode.c/README.md

 # Configuration

 Each `SocketServer` and `SocketClient` instance needs to be configured before they can be started by the SNode.C event loop.
 Fore instance, a IPv4/TCP `SocketServer` needs to know at least the port number it should listen on and a IPv4/TCP `SocketClient` needs to now the host name or the IPv4 address and the port number a server is listening on.
-And if an SSL/TLS instance is used certificates are necessary for successful encryption.
+And if a SSL/TLS instance is used certificates are necessary for successful encryption.

 There are many more configuration items but lets focus on those mentioned above.